electricimp/Usb/README.md

 | *epAddress* | Number | n/a | address of the usb endpoint |
 | *pollTime* | Number | 255 | Interval for polling endpoint for data transfers |

-#### stop()

-Called by USB.Host when the devices is detached
-Closes all open endpoint and releases all drivers

 #### getVendorId()